sysau/DWFF-Net/README.md

 ## Acknowledgements

-This work was supported by [Funding Agency/Institution].
+This work was supported by [Scientific Research Fund of Liaoning Provincial Education Department of China under [Grant number LJ212510157036].].
 We thank the authors of DINOv3 for releasing their pre-trained models.
 We also thank the contributors of the open-source libraries used in this project.